Aishwarya-nikam3/Flight-Fare-Prediction/README.md

 # Flight_Rate_Prediction
 Flight ticket Prediction is an application which predicts the flight ticket price based on which Airline you book, and does it has any stop(s) between Source and Destination location.
-I have used the Flight Fare Prediction dataset.
-Dataset link: https://www.kaggle.com/nikhilmittal/flight-fare-prediction-mh.
-This project is tested over Random Forest Regressor.
+I have used the Flight Fare Prediction dataset.This project is tested over Random Forest Regressor.<br/><br/> Dataset link: https://www.kaggle.com/nikhilmittal/flight-fare-prediction-mh.

 # Website Link